How to make strength training the key to weight loss?

 Losing muscle has the undesirable effect of reducing your daily calorie expenditure at rest, which can lead to weight gain over time (unless you restrict calorie intake accordingly).
 In fact, muscle loss is one of the main reasons many people gain fat as they age, according to previous research.
 Strength training can help keep your metabolism high and prevent unwanted fat gain.

 In a systematic review and meta-analysis published in September 2021 in the journal Sports Medicine, researchers collated data from 58 research papers that used highly accurate forms of body measurements like body scans (which differentiate fat mass from lean body mass).
-Their findings reveal that study participants lost an average of 1.4% of their total body fat after five months of strength training alone.
+Their findings reveal that study participants lost an average of 1.4% of their total body fat following five months of strength training alone.

 These results are similar to those that can be obtained by doing cardio.
-Strength training programs differed between studies, but participants trained for about 45 to 60 minutes per session, an average of 2.7 times per week.
+Strength training programs differed between studies, but participants trained for regarding 45 to 60 minutes per session, an average of 2.7 times per week.

 More importantly, the muscles you build through strength training help your body use nutrients from food.
 When you contract skeletal muscles, they secrete myokines, proteins that help direct and distribute fuels such as carbohydrates (glycogen and glucose).